 Specific stops don’t directly correlate to specific ISO values.

-Stops allow you to easily compare the signal amplification of 1 ISO setting compared to another, in turn, the image brightness & overall exposure.
+Stops allow you to easily compare the signal amplification of one ISO setting compared to another, in turn, the image brightness & overall exposure.

 Increasing the ISO, thus producing more noise & higher signal amplification, produces a brighter image without collecting more light information from the scene.
 This is known as stopping up.